 These are kind of in between.
 Thin-ish and soft, but not chewy.
 They don’t bounce back when you try to cut them with the side of your fork (I hate that).
-They are buttery and melt in your mouth.
+They are buttery (but not TOO buttery) and just the best melt in your mouth pancakes.

 Saturday Night Pancakes